 While hearing loss can occur after an explosion, it may also occur after a person is exposed to extreme conditions, after a blow to the head, or being exposed to ongoing sound without proper ear protection.
 If the employer has failed to take the proper safety precautions to prevent these situations, they may be deemed liable.
 A Jones Act lawyer can determine this for sure.

-If a person loses their hearing, they may not think it is that big of a deal.
-However, this is much more debilitating than many people believe.
-It can affect a person’s balance and make it difficult, if not impossible, to work on a ship or even solid ground.
+Hearing loss is much more debilitating than many people believe.
+It can affect a person’s balance and make it difficult— if not impossible—to work on a ship or even solid ground.
 It also reduces a person’s quality of life, leaving them vulnerable to accidents because they are unable to hear warning sounds.